RanaTalha04/Snake-and-Ladder/README.md

 # How to load it

 Currently, you will need Visual Studio to see and run the code.
+After downloading it, open the .sln file with Visual Studio.

 # Features